margaritavit/min_order_picking_path/README.md

 ## License

 Designed for education purposes.
 Please do not distribute without permission.
-Write at m.vitoropoulou@aegeanair.com, christos.grigoras@aegeanair.com if you have any question.
+Write at m.vitoropoulou@aegeanair.com, christos.grigoras@aegeanair.com if you have any questions.

 MIT License